EnterpriseDB/repmgr/README.rst

 The first instead uses the PostgreSQL Extension System (PGXS) to install.
 For this method to work, you will need the pg_config program available in your PATH.
 In some distributions of PostgreSQL, this requires installing a separate development package in addition to the basic server software.
-For example, the RPM packages of PostgreSQL put ``pg_config`` into the ``postgresql-devel`` package, not the main server one.

 Build repmgr programs - PGXS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~